abhiTronix/vidgear/docs/gears/netgear/advanced/multi_client.md

         # send frame and also receive data from Client(s)
         recv_data = server.send(frame)

-        # check if valid data recieved
+        # check if valid data received
         if not (recv_data is None):
             # extract unique port address and its respective data
             unique_address, data = recv_data